meerklass/katcali/README.md

 git pull
 ```

-*the current version is in Python3, if you want to switch to Python2 version (mostly for 2019 data) then one more line is needed*
+*if you want to switch to Python2 version (mostly for 2019 data) then one more line is needed*
 ```
-*git checkout a07fa3f*
+git checkout a07fa3f

 ```